Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - ✅    Full test coverage for classes
 - ✅    WebSocket implementation
 - ✅    Risk level in index page to view suspicious processes

-- More DLL infos with pefile
+- ✅    More DLL infos with pefile

-- Geolocation of opened connections
-- DB conn (Tortoise!!)
+- DB conn (Tortoise!!) for stocking alerts and more.
 - Optimize fetching of services with _WMI Watcher_ or _psutil_
-- Notification if a potentially dangerous process begins
 - _Pretty_ print of strings in DLL View
 - Adding script to create a shitty malicious process

-## Possible improvements that i will **NOT** make
+- Creating rapport with pefile infos, a bit cryptic RN
+- Improve alerts for events.
 - Plugin System and _REPL_ for modifying system while running
 - _Hierplane_ for displaying tree
-- Workers _Dask_
-- Hashing files in _WebAssembly_ in _Rust-WASM_
 - Visual profiling of application's speed
 - Dynamic dashboard Event-Driven with Asyncio.Queue

+## Current task:
+- Notification in UI if a potentially dangerous process begins

+## Improving codebase
+- Centralize all three scores in one function to remove duplicates
+- Tests for utils functions
+- Separate tests files, one for each file tested

 ## What i want to learn